qweri0p/nhentai-json/LOG.md

 - The result is embedded in HTML.
 I need it in pure JSON
 - All cjk characters have been turned into unicode references Both can easily be done with split() and a function

+I'm currently retreiving all json files for later use.
+This will take some time...